Dammmien/brackets-various-improvements/README.md

 Various improvements
 =============================

-This extension add some improvements to the code editor Brackets.
+It's an experiment of Brackets code editor extensions.

-Improvements list :
+This extension add some improvements :

 - Add some informations on the status bar (path and size of the currently edited file).
 - Add a toLowerCase and toUpperCase features in the contextual menu.